DTZsuzsi/Talee/README.md

     jwtExpirationMs=86400000
     ```

    Make sure that the credentials you provide are secure and appropriate for your environment.
+   The jwtSecret should be at least 64 characters long and cannot use "-" or "_".
+Alternatively, you can also generate one online: https://jwtsecret.com/generate.

 3. Run the project with Docker

-   Please enter in your terminal the following comment:
+   Please enter in your terminal the following command:
     ````
     docker-compose up --build
     ````